Border Patrol: Undocumented Mexican family made $150 for each immigrant sheltered

 The report describes how immigrants would cross the Rio Grande after they each paid a smuggler $2,000 to $10,000.
 Rodriguez would load up a group at the border and drive them to his home on Hidalgo Street.

-Immigrants would be held here for a few days before they’re moved out to continue being smuggled north.
+Immigrants would be held here for a few days before they were moved out to continue being smuggled north.
 They were fed twice a day and had their cellphones confiscated while being ordered to stay put and keep quiet.
 Rodriguez was allegedly paid $150 per person.

 The KENS 5 Border Team caught up to relatives at the home who are currently taking care of the children that were left behind when their parents were taken away.
 They say they were unaware the home was being used as a human stash house and haven’t been able to talk to any of their three family members.